 I spent the majority of my time doing whatever it takes to make Geniuslink grow.
 I am so fortunate to be able to work with some of my best friends, while tackling a problem I am actually passionate about.
 Fortunately, I get to work remote, so right now I am typing this from Mexico.
 Two weeks ago I was in LA.
 The week before that I was in Seattle.
 Honestly, more people should work remote.
 It’s crazy what you get done.

 In regards to IdeaMensch, this is my night and weekend passion project which I love dearly.
 I am constantly looking for ways to make it better and more impactful.

 What does your typical day look like?

-Wake up, drink coffee, eat eggs, publish interviews, ride my scooter to work, work hard all day, avoid meetings, do Crossfit, paleo dinner with my girlfriend, kiss my cat, rinse, sleep, repeat.
+Wake up, drink coffee, do some cardio, medidate, eat eggs, work hard all day, avoid meetings, life or ride bike, eat, kiss my cat, kiss my fiancee, rinse, sleep, repeat.

 What are three trends that excite you?